6 Areas of the Home to Check for Possible Home Insurance Claims

 “Preventive maintenance is key to preventing most serious issues in the home,” says Matthew Steger, a home inspector who owns WIN Home Inspection in Elizabethtown, Pa.
 “Periodically checking some dark spaces can help catch an issue early before further damage can happen.”

-Here’s an inside look at how some of the spookiest spots in your house could trigger home insurance claims -- or could leave you with thousands of dollars in repairs because your insurance doesn't cover the damage.
+Here’s an inside look at how some areas where a home insurance claim could be plausible and overlooked — or could leave you with thousands of dollars in repairs because your insurance doesn’t cover the damage.

 Your attic also could attract unwelcome visitors.